coachshea/vim-blog/content/post/2018-01-22-text-objects.md

 Quatation text objects
 ----------------------

-User frequently use text objects to work on quotations.
+We often use text objects to work on quotations.
 We frequently find ourselves in the middle of a quote and decide that we need to perform an action on the entire quote.
-Vim provides single-quote (i.e. '), double-quote ("), and backtick-quote (`) text objects.
+Vim provides single-quote (i.e. '), double-quote ("), and backtick-quote (\`) text objects.
 The "inside" (i.e. 'i') text object modifier refers to the text between the two quotes.
 The "around" (i.e. 'a') text object modifier includes the text and the quotation marks.
 This seems simple enough, but remember, unlike word, sentence, and paragraph text objects, "around" in this context does not include any whitespace outside of the quatation marks.

 ```vim
 " original line